Louise Baur

-Louise Baur AM FAHMS is an Australian paediatrician with a research interest in childhood obesity.
-In 2015 she was appointed professor and head of paediatrics and child health (subsequently renamed Child and Adolescent Health) at the University of Sydney, and head of The Children’s Hospital at Westmead Clinical School.
+Louise Baur is an Australian paediatrician with a research interest in childhood obesity.
+In 2015 she was appointed professor and head of Paediatrics and Child health (subsequently renamed Child and Adolescent Health) at the University of Sydney, and head of The Children's Hospital at Westmead Clinical School.

 Early life

 Baur was born in Coffs Harbour, New South Wales, Australia where her father worked as a forester.
 Her family moved to Sydney and she went to school at Beecroft Public School and Cheltenham Girls High School.
-Baur completed her education at the University of Sydney, obtaining her BSc(Med) in 1979, her MBBS(Hons) in 1981 and her PhD in 1993.
+Baur completed her education at the University of Sydney, obtaining her BSc(Med) in 1979, her MBBS(Hons) in 1981 and her PhD in 1992.

 Career

 Baur trained as a general paediatrician, largely at the Royal Alexandra Hospital for Children.
 She became a Fellow of the Royal Australasian College of Physicians (FRACP) in 1988.
 Her PhD studies (1989–1992) were undertaken at the hospital with Kevin Gaskin and Martin Silink.
 In 1994, Baur took up an appointment as senior lecturer in the then Department of Paediatrics and Child Health at the University of Sydney.
 She was promoted to professor in 2004.

 Baur has held a position as consultant paediatrician at what is now The Children's Hospital at Westmead, in Sydney, since 1994.
-She established the first multidisciplinary paediatric obesity Weight Management Service in Australasia, incorporating multidisciplinary clinics, individual therapist consultations, group programs, and a health professional training program.
+She established the first multidisciplinary paediatric obesity weight management service in Australasia, incorporating multidisciplinary clinics, individual therapist consultations, group programs, and a health professional training program.
 She was head of service from 2009 to 2014 and has made a significant contribution to research in paediatric obesity.

+Baur is an National Health and Medical Research Council Leadership Fellow (Level 3) and is the director of the Boden Initiative, part of the Charles Perkins Centre at the University of Sydney.
+She is the director of the council's Centre of Research Excellence in the Early Prevention of Obesity in Childhood-Translate, funded since 2016.